v-gajjar/Minesweeper/ROADMAP.md

+### Current focus
-Current focus; refactoring the logic to extract core gameplay related functionality to seperate concerns into pure functions
+Refactoring the logic to extract core gameplay related functionality to seperate concerns into pure functions

+### Next step:
-Next step: refactoring to replace the usage of term "Tile" with the more standard term "Cell"
+refactoring to replace the usage of term "Tile" with the more standard term "Cell"

-Future steps:
+### Future steps:
 - Explore using Zustand to improve state management
 - Add Unit Tests
 - Look at ensuring CSS styling is consistent on different browsers and devices